plukacs/lab-governance/README.md

 - Add the newly purchased asset to the asset inventory. https://goo.gl/AzyIEF
 - Before deciding on the purchase take advice from the roles/people the purchase will affect (for example: finance, office, biz).

-##### Policy: Personal purchases with company invoices,
+##### Policy: Purchases with company invoice
-To help the company, you can invoice the company for the below things (service, devices).
-If using the company card, you have to pre-validate with the finance and admin roles.
-If requested, you have to be able to bring that device to the company.
-If you leave the company, you have to consult with finance and admin roles to get it out from the company inventory.
-If the company can reimburse you the VAT than it would do so, which is the finance role's call.
+You can invoice the company for the below things (service, devices):
 - 1. services (taxi, flgiht ticket to London but to Mallorca, etc)
 - 2. devices (anything we could potentially use in a client or internal product project, like a smart watch, but its price is below 100k HUF).
+Restrictions:
+- If using the company card, you have to pre-validate with the finance and admin roles.
+- If requested, you have to be able to bring that device to the company.
+- If you leave the company, you have to consult with finance and admin roles to take it from the company inventory.

-##### Policy: Personal usage of company services
+##### Policy: Usage of company services
-To help the company, you can use the below services through the company and reimburse them to the company.
+You can use the below services through the company:
 - Travel insurance

 ##### Policy: Financial Liability Accounting